-That added muscle will only help you to lose body fat by increasing your resting metabolic levels (the amount of energy you burn at rest).
-It’ll also help to shape your body in ways we can all appreciate.
+That added muscle will only help you to burn fat by increasing your resting metabolic levels (the amount of energy you burn at rest).
+It'll also help to shape your body in ways we can all appreciate.

 Easy – use the heaviest weights you can handle with impeccable form.
 By doing so, you simulate the maximal amount of muscle fibers possible.

 But we can't look at our workouts in a vacuum.
 After all, it's not like you intend to do only one workout ever.

 As you exercise, you must see progression – in other words, your weights should be getting heavier over time and your work capacity should be increasing.